the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### Cult of Ignis
 - Armor units gain +1 Movement from their UA.
 - However, the Temple is nerfed to remove both its bonus to Local Happiness and their instant Pantheon (was formerly a guaranteed Turn 1 Religion via free Great Prophet prior to them being nerfed in the base scenario).
+- The Fuel Depot is also nerfed: it only adds +1 Culture to Oil tiles.

 #### Hexlock
 - They start with fewer free techs now: knowledge of Chemistry is gained, but knowledge of Construction, Machinery and Engineering is lost.
 The malus on GP generation is removed, and Encrypted Data resources are doubled by their UA.
 - Purge Robot Proto's base Strength increased from 25 to 40, in order to give them a fighting chance.
 - Standard Refineries have base yields 1 higher than the base scenario, and also gain adjacency yields (+2 Production when next to strategic resources, +2 of the respective yield when adjacent to their corresponding GI).
-- Crystal Refineries gain +1 Water to their base yields and another +1 Water for adjacent Refineries, and +2 Production if built atop a strategic resource, or +6 if that resource is Oil.
+- Crystal Refineries gain +1 Water to their base yields and another +1 Water for adjacent Refineries, and +2 Production if built atop a strategic resource, or +4 if that resource is Oil.
 - The Heat Plant building is no longer one of their unique components and can be built by everyone.
 - Pre-Med Labs have been buffed to carry over the same amount of Food on population increase as the Hospitals they replace.
 - Record Grids have been buffed to give +1 Local Happiness while the faction has Power and remove the increase to Production cost.